Is It Bad to Ask Too Many Questions at Work?

 Related article: Best Desk Lamps for Zoom Calls

-When Questions Are Actually Red Flags
+When Questions Are Red Flags

 Sometimes excessive questioning does indicate a real problem, just not the one you might think.
-If you’re asking tons of questions because expectations genuinely aren’t clear, the issue isn’t you.
+If you’re asking tons of questions because expectations aren’t clear, the issue isn’t you.
 It’s unclear communication from leadership or insufficient training and onboarding.

 When processes change constantly without proper documentation, people naturally ask more questions because there’s no reliable source of truth.
 That’s an organizational problem masquerading as an individual one.